-There is a lot of information on this page so it can take a little while for all of it to load.
+There is a lot of information on these pages so it can take a little while for all of it to load.
 Please be patient.

-In addition to the concerns about bureaucracy out of control, inexpensive Cell Phone Spyware is available on the internet that makes it possible for anyone to do the same things the government can do.
-This Cell Phone Spyware allows anyone to have undetectable backdoor access to you or a loved ones GPS location, microphone, camera, text, email, stored information, etc.
+In addition to the concerns about bureaucracy out of control, inexpensive Cell Phone Spyware has been available on the internet for under 30 dollars that makes it possible for anyone to do the same things the government can do.
+This Cell Phone Spyware allows anyone to have undetectable backdoor access to you or a loved ones GPS location, microphone, camera, text, email, stored information, etc. so every meeting, personal activity, land line phone call and even face to face conversation had in the presence of cellular phones is subject to surveillance.

 We are pretty good at staying on top of things, but If you know of something we don't have listed and you think it should appear here, please contact us and let us know.